 Is the iPhone SE really faster than the fastest Android phone?

-But I am not taking Tim Cook’s word for it.
+I am not taking Tim Cook’s word for it.
 I want to see some numbers.
-The video at the top of this article is a Speed Test G run between the iPhone SE (2020) and the Samsung Galaxy S20 Ultra to see whether the most over-spec’d Android phone you can currently buy does indeed come up short against the cut-price phone from Cupertino.
+The video at the top of this article is a Speed Test G run between the iPhone SE (2020) and the Samsung Galaxy S20 Ultra to see whether the over-spec’d Android phone comes up short against the cut-price phone from Cupertino.
 Budget vs ultra-premium.
 Galaxy vs iPhone.
 Who wins?

 There’s no way to sugarcoat this: the results are quite damning.